Observance of Christmas by country: Mexico

-Christmas is a statutory holiday in Mexico and workers can have the day off with pay.
-Mexico's Christmas is filled with over 30 traditions found only within Mexican Christmas.
-Over nine days, groups of townspeople, in a tradition called the Posadas, go from door to door in a fashion of when the parents of the unborn baby Jesus Christ looked for shelter to pass the night when they arrived at Bethlehem, and are periodically called inside homes to participate in the breaking of a candy-filled piñata.

-Mexican Christmas festivities start on 12 December, with the feast of La Guadalupana (Our Lady of Guadalupe), and end on 6 January, the Feast of the Epiphany.
 Since the 1990s, Mexican society has embraced a new concept linking several celebrations around the Christmas season into what is known as the Guadalupe-Reyes Marathon.
-At midnight on Christmas, after Midnight Mass, many families place the figure of baby Jesus in their nacimientos (Nativity scenes), as the symbolic representation of Christmas as a whole, in homes.
-In the center and south of Mexico, children receive gifts on Christmas Eve and on 6 January, they celebrate the Feast of the Epiphany, when, according to tradition, the Three Wise Men brought gifts to Bethlehem for Jesus Christ.
-Santa Claus (or Santa Clos, as he is known in Mexico) is who brings the children their gifts, but traditionally on that night the Three Wise Men will fill the children's shoes with candies, oranges, tangerines, nuts, and sugar cane, and sometimes money or gold, symbolizing the very gifts they gave to the Baby Jesus in Bethlehem during his infancy and a reflection of his future destiny as saviour of the world.
-6 January is marked by big parties and events.
+At midnight on Christmas, after Midnight Mass, many families place the figure of baby Jesus in their nacimientos (Nativity scenes) at home, as a symbolic representation of Christmas as a whole.
+In the central and southern parts of Mexico, children receive gifts on Christmas Eve.
+On 6 January, they celebrate the Feast of the Epiphany, when, according to tradition, the Three Wise Men brought gifts to Bethlehem for Jesus Christ.
+Santa Claus (or Santa Clos, as he is known in Mexico) is the one who brings the children their gifts.
+Still, traditionally on that night, the Three Wise Men will fill the children's shoes with candies, oranges, tangerines, nuts, and sugar cane, and sometimes money or gold, symbolizing the very gifts they gave to the Baby Jesus in Bethlehem during his infancy and a reflection of his future destiny as savior of the world.
+Big parties and events mark 6 January.

-As in Guatemala, the presence of indigenous communities has added many elements to Mexican Christmas, thus celebrations may include Aztec/Nahuan and Mayan influences.